-Inflammation is a buzzword in the health and wellness world and anti-inflammatory diets are all the rage.
-You might be wondering what it means to have inflammation, how it affects you and why it’s so bad.
+Inflammation is a buzzword in the health and wellness world, and anti-inflammatory diets are all the rage.
+You might be wondering what it means to have inflammation, how it affects you, and why it’s so bad.
 I’m going to try to clear some things up for you in today’s post!

 Acute inflammation is the body’s natural response to protect itself from infection and heal.
-When the body’s inflammatory response is prolonged, it can lead to chronic inflammation, which is a sign that the immune system is stuck in overdrive.
+When the response is prolonged, it can lead to chronic inflammation in which the body is attacking itself [source], a sign that the immune system is stuck in overdrive.

 Causes of Inflammation

-Some common causes of chronic inflammation are (in no particular order):
+Some common causes of chronic inflammation are:

-- Lack of sleep
+Lack of sleep [source]

-- Sedentary lifestyle
+Sedentary lifestyle [source]

-What you put at the end of your fork everyday will either feed the fire of inflammation or help to extinguish it.
+What you put at the end of your fork three or more times a day will either feed the fire or help to extinguish it.
 The best way to offset the damage and cool inflammation on a cellular level is to eat a diet full of anti-inflammatory foods.